jane-rose/Luban/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[Feature Request]: xxxx in 3dp"
+title: 'Feature Request: xxxx in laser/cnc'
 labels: ''
 assignees: ''